AxiSEMunity/AxiSEM3D/doc/Installation.md

 #### 2.4.
 Complete examples
 A few complete examples are provided below.
 On an HPC cluster, the major variability comes from environment setup, such as
-* defining essential environment variables
+* defining essential environment variables;
-* loading a proper compiler and its compatible software bundles
+* loading a proper compiler and its compatible software bundles;
 * sending the correct compiler flags and link options.

 Such steps should be elaborated in the user manual of the machine.

-* A laptop or workstation with `conda` (GNU compilers):
+2.4.1 A laptop or workstation with `conda` (GNU compilers):

 ```bash
 #!/bin/bash